-Honors Anatomy an d Physiology SC303
+Honors Anatomy and Physiology SC303

-Grade Levels: 10, 11, 12

-Course Length: Year, 1 Period

-Credit: 1.00 Advanced Science

-1.125 Weighted grade
+Credit: 1.00 Advanced Science 1.125 Weighted grade

 Recommended: Successful completion of Biology 1 & 2 or Honors

 Biology 1 & 2

-Approximate Cost: \$24

-Student in Honors Anatomy and Physiology will study human body systems - including anatomy (structures) and physiology (functions) - as well as how systems work together to keep the body functioning normally.
+Students in Honors Anatomy and Physiology will study human body systems - including anatomy (structures) and physiology (functions) - as well as how systems work together to keep the body functioning normally.
 They will also explore disorders and diseases associated with the various body systems.
 While students "learn by doing," there is an emphasis on memorization of structures and functions.
 A significant portion of the year will involve cat dissection.
 This course is recommended for students wishing to continue their education in the health and medical fields.

-Ecology SC311

-Grade Levels: 10, 11, 12

-Course Length: Year, 1 Period
+EcologySC311Grade Levels:10, 11, 12Course Length:Year, 1 Period

 Credit: 1.00 Advanced Science

 Recommended: Completion of Biology 1 & 2

 or Honors Biology 1 & 2

-Approximate Cost: \$16

-Students in Ecology will explore interdisciplinary themes in the environment, such as biotic and abiotic relationships, population growth, biomes, and biodiversity; students also will study how humans impact the environment and will consider ethical, social and economic issues.
+Students in Ecology will explore interdisciplinary themes in the environment, such as biotic and abiotic relationships, population growth, biomes, and biodiversity; students will also study how humans impact the environment and will consider ethical, social and economic issues.
 Ecology involves "learning by doing" and incorporates scientific practices such as inquiry, experimental design, the use of models, data analysis, critical thinking, and using evidence to construct and communicate explanations.
-Students can expect to be using the outdoors as a learning environment when weather is appropriate.
+Students can expect to be using the outdoors as a learning environment when the weather is appropriate.

-Zoology SC321

-Grade Levels: 10, 11, 12
+Zoology SC321 Grade Levels: 10, 11, 12

 Course Length: Year, 1 Period OR Semester, 2 Periods blocked

 Credit: 1.00 Advanced Science

 Recommended: Completion of Biology 1 & 2

 or Honors Biology 1 & 2

-Approximate cost: \$24

 Students in Zoology will become familiar with the variety of animal life on our planet from the simplest to most complex.
 They complete a comprehensive survey of structure and behavior of major and common animal groups, integrating a variety of life science concepts (genetics, natural selection, classification, ecosystem roles and relationships, endangered species, and conservation).
 Zoology involves "learning by doing" emphasizing data collection and analysis, specimen collection techniques, and detailed study of taxonomic organization.
 Students may engage in an extended project involving the maintenance, care and behavioral study of one of a variety of classroom specimens.
 This course is recommended for students wishing to continue their education in veterinary or animal sciences.
 This class may be blocked, meeting daily for two back-to-back class periods for a semester rather than for one class period for the entire year.
-Students can expect to be using the outdoors as a learning environment when weather is appropriate.
+Students can expect to be using the outdoors as a learning environment when the weather is appropriate.